awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-troubleshooting.md

 **Problem**: You ran a command to create an `aws:ec2:image` parameter, but parameter creation failed\.
 You receive a notification from Amazon EventBridge that reports the exception "Unable to Describe Resource"\.

 **Solution**: This message can indicate the following:
-+ You haven't been granted the AWS Identity and Access Management \(IAM\) permission for the `ec2:DescribeImages` API operation, or you lack permission to access the specific image referenced in the parameter\.
++ You don't have the AWS Identity and Access Management \(IAM\) permission for the `ec2:DescribeImages` API operation, or you lack permission to access the specific image referenced in the parameter\.
 Contact an IAM user with administrator permissions in your organization to request the necessary permissions\.
 + The Amazon Machine Image \(AMI\) ID you entered as a parameter value isn't valid\.
 Make sure you are entering the ID of an AMI that's available in the current AWS Region and account you are working in\.

 ### New `aws:ec2:image` parameter isn't available<a name="ps-ec2-aliases-2"></a>